SCARBRO

 Coal baron Sam Dixon owned Scarbro and named it after Scarborough, England.
 This was the White Oak Fuel Co. and the year was 1899.
 Later the operation was owned by the mighty New River Company.
-I don't know when the mines closed there, but many people still live in this coal camp in houses built by the coal company one hundred years ago.
+The Scarbro mine closed in 1932, but some people still live in this coal camp in houses built by the coal company one hundred years ago.

 The art deco company store at Scarbro was built in 1937 to replace an older one that burned.
 The New River Company closed the store in 1969.

-A rare photo of the inside of the Scarbro company store as it looked in the 1930s (from the out of print book "The New River Company-Mining Coal and Making History 1906-1976")
+A rare photo of the inside of the Scarbro company store as it looked in the 1930s.

 The palatial superintendent's house sits atop a hill overlooking the coal camp.